Gator website builder review - affordable tool for simple sites

 Gator website builder pricing

-HostGator website builder plans range from $3.84/month for the Starter plan to $9.22/month for the eCommerce plan.
+HostGator website builder plans range from $3.84/month for the Express Starter plan to $9.22/month for the Express Store plan.
 Compared to other website builders, these prices are genuinely really low.
-Often, you’d pay several times that to get similar features!
+Often, you'd pay several times that to get similar features – that’s how Gator earned its place on our cheapest website builders list!
 But of course – there are still a few things to consider.

 Let's begin by having a look at the three premium plans: